Living With an Addict and Dealing With Their Addiction

 An addict’s behavior may also be similar to obsessive-compulsive traits.
-In order to know how to handle a compulsive/ addictive type behavior, be sure you know whether the behavior is OCD or an addiction; as they require different types of interactions to deal with their conditions.
+In order to know how to handle a compulsive/ addictive type behavior, be sure you know whether the behavior is OCD or an addiction; as they require different types of interactions in dealing with their conditions.